geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

         :start-after: </properties>
         :end-before: <repositories>

-6. Finally we need to list the external *repositories* where maven can download GeoTools and and other required jars from.
+6. Finally we need to list the external *repositories* where maven can download GeoTools and other required jars from.

    .. literalinclude:: artifacts/pom.xml